 Join today and get instant access to all test results and research.

-Commerce Commissioner Anna Rawlings said it was routine for businesses to use surcharges to offset the cost of having staff working on a public holiday.
+Commerce Commissioner Anna Rawlings said businesses sometimes use surcharges to offset the cost of having staff working on a public holiday.

 If you feel like you’ve been misled about a surcharge over the long weekend, you can contact the Commerce Commission on 0800 943 600.
-Consumer NZ members are also welcome to contact our advisory service with inquiries.
+Consumer NZ members are also welcome to contact our Consumer Advice Line with inquiries.